Whole person education, for your whole life.

 Friesen Lectures Series | The Shifting National Identities of Mennonites in Polish/German Lands

-Featuring Dr. Mark Jantzen, Professor of History, Bethel College 11:00 AM: Changing Old Martyrs for New in 19th-Century Prussia 7:00 PM: So Maybe We Are All Polish?
+Featuring Dr. Mark Jantzen, Professor of History at Bethel College. • 11:00 AM: Changing Old Martyrs for New in 19th-Century Prussia • 7:00 PM: So Maybe We Are All Polish?

 20th Annual Social Justice Fair